tari-labs/tari-university/_posts/protocols/2020-07-01-protocols.md

 icon: '/images/index/jewel-07.svg'
 line: '/images/index/line-blue.svg'
 featured: true
-excerpttext: Users often take blockchain protocols for granted when analyzing the potential of a cryptocurrency.
+description: Users often take blockchain protocols for granted when analyzing the potential of a cryptocurrency.
 The different blockchain protocols used can play a prominent role in the success of a cryptocurrency.
 ---

 ## Purpose